-Built in 2007, The initial construction of the tug originally began at SENESCO Shipbuilding of North Kingston, Rhode Island in August 2004 (hull #318) as the Freeport for U.S. Shipping Partners of Edison, New Jersey.
+Built in 2007, by USCS ATB LLC. of Wilmington, Delaware (hull #318) as the Freeport for U.S. Shipping Partners of Edison, New Jersey.

 She is capable of operating on heavy fuel oil as well as No. 2 marine diesel fuel oil.
 To operate the tug while on heavy fuel oil, a thermal oil heating system has been installed with heavy fuel oil pumps and thermal oil piping all provided by S-Man/American United Marine.

-The Freeport is married to the 521(ft) 04(in) 156,000 bbl. double hulled barge the Chemical Transporter .
-Her construction was also begun at SENESCO.
-However, she was moved from SENESCO to Sparrows Point Shipyard in Baltimore, Maryland where it was finished.
+The Freeport is married to the 521(ft) 04(in) 156,000(bbl), double hulled barge, the Chemical Transporter .
+Her construction was also begun in 2004 at SENESCO Shipbuilding.
+However, the barge was moved from SENESCO to Sparrows Point Shipyard in Baltimore, Maryland where it was completed in 2007.